Student in wheelchair spotlights accessibility issues at UNC

-CHAPEL HILL, N.C.
-(AP) — Laura Saavedra Forero was stranded in her dorm room on the fourth floor of Koury Residence Hall at UNC-Chapel Hill.
+CHAPEL HILL — Laura Saavedra Forero was stranded in her dorm room on the fourth floor of Koury Residence Hall at UNC-Chapel Hill.

 The elevator was broken, which she needed because she uses a wheelchair.
 It wouldn’t be fixed for at least a few days.

-But Saavedra Forero, an 18-year-old freshman and Morehead-Cain scholar, was sick and wanted to see a doctor at campus health.
+But Saavedra Forero, an 18-year-old freshman, was sick and wanted to see a campus doctor.
 She couldn’t wait that long.

 She called university staff for help and they offered to move her temporarily to a different dorm on the ground floor.
 But it took two different emergency crews, an uncomfortable stair chair and about three hours to get her safely down three flights of stairs and out of the building.